Jamesyoun/Greatcoin/README.md

-Qtum killer coin will take over Qtum
+Greatcoin will take over all the coin in the world